MileHacker Logo

 • Carry minimal cash and keep your wallet/purse secure.

-• Notify your bank of your travel plans to prevent card issues.
+• Notify your bank about your travel plans to prevent card issues.

 Scam Awareness